SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Step 5: Watch out for Flea Beetles

 Keep an eye on flea beetles.
-If you see any tiny holes in your arugula leaves it means an attack of flea beetles.
+If you see any tiny holes in your arugula leaves, it means an attack by flea beetles.

 To protect your arugula plants from flea beetles, you can try homemade garlic spray or buy an organic insecticide, like PyGanic.